OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 ---
-title: Converting many existing environments to tenants via the Octopus API
+title: Converting many environments to tenants via the Octopus API
-description: Learn how to use the Octopus api to automate the creation of multiple tenants from many existing environments.
+description: Learn how to use the Octopus API to automate the creation of multiple tenants from many existing environments.
 author: mark.butler@octopus.com
 visibility: public
-published: 3020-01-01
+published: 2021-11-15-1400
 metaImage:
 bannerImage:
 bannerImageAlt: